digbmc/dssf-syll/weeks/03-pres.md

 ### 1:00 PM Project Work

 ### 4:30 PM Reflection Logs
-- Say something the work you have done today
+- Say something about the work you have done today

 ---